- What is Data Independence in DBMS?

 - Changing the compression techniques or hashing algorithms.

-These changes can be done at a logical level without affecting the application program or external layer.
+These changes can be made at a logical level without affecting the application program or the external layer.

 - Adding, deleting, or modifying the entity or relationship.